Gallicchio-Lab/openmm_sdm_workflow/README.md

 ### VMD

 [VMD](https://www.ks.uiuc.edu/Research/vmd/) is an indispensable tool for visualization and analysis of trajectories.
-Also, we use the `catdcd` tool distributed with VMD to parse and concatenate .dcd trajectory files.
+We use the `catdcd` tool distributed with VMD to parse and concatenate .dcd trajectory files.
 For this tutorial we will assume that VMD is installed in `/usr/local`.

 ## Appendix